highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/11.restoring-sandbox-content/01.backup-entities/docs.md

 ---
-title: 'Backing Up Entities in Your Sandbox'
+title: Backing Up Entities in Your Sandbox
 taxonomy:
     category: docs
 ---